COSC-499-W2025/capstone-project-team-18/logs/Alex.md

     - The `Base` class
     - Defining the tables
     - The `engine`
-    - Initializing columns in a dynmaic way
+    - Initializing columns in a dynamic way
 - Using the `session` object
 - Connecting the database to the rest of our app